 Starkville JA is the proud sponsor of the CDAF Arts Village.
 Arts Village is a FREE event at the CDAF which provides children the opportunity to make crafts and learn about creative art techniques.
 Children are able to take all of their crafts home with them to share with their families after the event.

-Reading Railroad is an event for area elementary children providing activities and programming to support literacy.
-At the event, children make crafts, spend time reading with MSU athletes, and are given a book to take home.
+Reading Railroad is a free event for area elementary children providing activities and programming to support literacy.
+We encourage children and parents to sign up for a library card, and help children sign up for the Dolly Parton Imagination Library.
+At the event, children make crafts, spend time reading with MSU athletes, have a snack, and are given a book to take home.

-Safety Town increases local children’s awareness of safety issues through the use of a miniature safety village and assorted demonstrations for area kindergarten classes.
-Also helps to protect local children by recording fingerprints for identification purposes.
+Safety Town increases local children’s awareness of safety issues through the use of a miniature safety village and assorted demonstrations for area pre-kindergarten and kindergarten classes.
+Some presentations include water safety, the correct way to wash your hands, fire safety, how to dial 911, etc. We also help record fingerprints for identification purposes if ever needed.
+The children get to take home a free bicycle helmet.
+This is our chapter’s oldest running project.